thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/get-set-connector-rpc/opcua.md

-Every telemetry and attribute parameter has **GET** and **SET** RPC methods out of the box, so you don't need to configure it manually.
+Every telemetry and attribute parameter has **GET** and **SET** RPC methods out of the box, so you don't need to configure them manually.
-For example, if you have some telemetry parameter:
+For example, if you have a telemetry parameter:
 ```json
 "timeseries": [
   {